DanniSec/xRDPfix/README.md

 `/etc/polkit-1/localauthority/50-local.d/`

+**Both files can be found in this repository, so you can just clone it**

 We already know that to fix the “Authentication required to create managed color device” popup, we simply have created a file called **45-allow-colord.pkla** and populate it with the following content.

 ```